ABOUT VMB DRIVER DEVELOPMENT:

 - Steve Brisentine VMB Driver Development

-14-year-old Rayce Dykstra from Colorado was the driver selected to represent VMB in 2018.
+14-year-old Rayce Dykstra from Colorado was the driver selected to represent VMB in 2018 in the FormulaSPEED class where he became vice-champion.
+IN 2019 he secured the VMB F4 scholarship.

 Rayce is a third generation racer who started racing karts at the age of 8.
 He has had a very successful career working his way up the national karting ladder in the Rotax national program and the SKUSA Pro-Kart Challenge.
 In his first season of karting he was on pole in 15 out of 16 races, won 14 of those races and clinched the championship.